viiiprock/You-Dont-Know-JS/this & object prototypes/ch3.md

 The `TypeError` tells us we cannot change a non-writable property.

-**Note:** We will discuss getters/setters shortly, but briefly, you can observe that `writable:false` means a value cannot be changed, which is somewhat equivalent to if you defined a no-op setter.
+**Ghi chú:** Chúng ta sẽ thảo luận về getters/setters sớm, nhưng tóm lại, you can observe that `writable:false` means a giá trị không thể thay đổi, which is somewhat equivalent to if you defined a no-op setter.
 Actually, your no-op setter would need to throw a `TypeError` when called, to be truly conformant to `writable:false`.

 #### Configurable